MScholtes/PSVirtualDesktop/README.md

 # VirtualDesktop
-VirtualDesktop is a Powershell module that provides commandlets to manage virtual desktops of Windows 10.
+VirtualDesktop is a Powershell module that provides commandlets to manage virtual desktops of Windows 10 and Windows 11.

 **Now with support for Windows 11 including Insider**

+**Now with support for Windows Server 2022**

+**Now with support for Powershell Core**

+**Now with support for Windows Terminal**

 * New-Desktop, Switch-Desktop, Remove-Desktop to control desktops
 * Get-DesktopCount, Get-DesktopList, Get-CurrentDesktop, Get-Desktop and others to query desktops